-- Make a loop in the starter rope and use it to turn the rope rotor six full revolutions clockwise. - Hold the rotor steady - - straighten the twisted rope - - release the rotor - - let go of rope slowly so that it winds onto the rotor. - The starter grip must locate firmly in the rope guide bush.
+- Make a loop in the unwound starter rope and use it to turn the rope rotor six full revolutions in the direction of the arrow.

+- Hold the rotor steady -

+- Straighten the twisted rope -

+- Release the rotor -

+- Let go of rope slowly so that it winds onto the rotor.

+The starter grip must locate firmly in the rope guide bush.
 If the grip droops to one side: Add one more turn on rope rotor to increase spring tension.

-When starter rope is fully extended it must still be possible to rotate the rotor at least another half turn.
-If this is not the case, the spring is overtensioned and could break.

-Take one turn off the rope.
+- When starter rope is fully extended it must still be possible to rotate the rotor at least another half turn.
+If this is not the case, the spring is overtensioned and could break. - Take one turn off the rope.